 “He volunteered at the riding center and I volunteered with Capernaum, doing things together as much as possible,” she explains.
-“We tried to create a community and encourage friendships to extend beyond the isolation felt by a lot of families with special needs.”
+“We tried to create a community and encourage friendships to extend beyond the isolation felt by a lot of families with disabilities.”

-As they interacted with families, Melissa learned that as children with special needs grow to be adults, often there are fewer avenues for recreation and for friendship.
+As they interacted with families, Melissa learned that as children with disabilities grow to be adults, often there are fewer avenues for recreation and for friendship.
 Even churches were not meeting needs of that community.

 “That’s when I was compelled to purposely reach out to that population,” she says.
 “They have the same needs to be cared for in the context of a relationship, with someone they trust, with someone who takes the time to get to know them.
 They deserve the same chance to be a part of the church, the community of believers, and to grow in their faith.
 But they need to be reached in a way they can understand and that makes them feel safe.”

-The Conners also realized that communities and churches were missing out by not including those with special needs.
+The Conners also realized that communities and churches were missing out by not including those with disabilities.